On this page:

 A view from the bottom after repairs.

-When I tested the generator, it just started to work.
+The generator was powered on and started to work.
 When switching frequency range, the signal would disappear, come up abruptly, get distorted and settle to a nice stable sine wave.
+That is how the feedback circuit should work.

 Checking the voltages it turned out that the power supply voltage was only 220V instead of 270V.
 I replaced the AZ41 and got 275 V. This is as specified for the GM2317.
 The GM2317/01 and later have 300V, but those have a different power transformer and an EZ80 rectifier valve.